debadeepsen/nwcc/content/en/basics/nightwatch.md

 ## How does it work?

-In Nightwatch, you write a test using JavaScript, following Node.js syntax and conventions.
+In Nightwatch, you write tests using JavaScript, following Node.js syntax and conventions.
 The test typically tells Nightwatch to launch a browser window, visit a URL, and perform a set of actions.
-For example, a simple test to check if the "About" navigation link is working on the Node.js website would be written as below:
+For example, a simple test to check if the "About" navigation link is working on the Node.js website would be written as follows:

 ```js